horphi/Cz.Jarvis.One/cz-nextjs/RB_PB_AC_README.md

-# Role-Based Access Control (RBAC) Implementation
+# Role-Based and Permission-Based Access Control (RBAC/PBAC) Implementation

-This document describes the role-based access control system implemented in the application.
+This document describes the role-based and permission-based access control system implemented in the application.

 ## Overview

-The RBAC system provides both client-side and server-side access control based on user roles.
+The access control system provides both client-side and server-side access control based on user roles and permissions.
 It includes:

-- **Navigation filtering**: Hide navigation items based on user roles
+- **Navigation filtering**: Hide navigation items based on user roles or permissions
-- **Component-level access control**: Show/hide components based on roles
+- **Component-level access control**: Show/hide components based on roles or permissions
 - **Route protection**: Server-side middleware to protect routes
-- **Utility functions**: Helper functions for role checking
+- **Utility functions**: Helper functions for role and permission checking
+- **Permission management**: Granular permission-based access control from backend

 ## Key Components